savetz/AdventuresInVideoland/README.md

 Omniscan videodisc interface by Aurora Systems along with a Pioneer VP-1000 laserdisc player, using the DiscoVision version of the Rollercoaster movie.

-ROLLERCOASTER-2018 includes updates by Kevin Savetz.
+ROLLERCOASTER-2018 includes updates by Kay Savetz.
 Modified to work with a Pioneer LD-V2200 or compatable laserdisc player.
 Fixed bugs, added a title screen, but true to the original.

 ROLLERCOASTER-DVD.
 Modified to work with a Pioneer DVD-V8000 DVD player.
 Made a few small changes that